-3.5.5 Welding.
+3.5.7 Welding.

-3.5.5.1 Technological requirements for the processes of welded structures manufacture, welded joints testing and for welding consumables shall be in compliance with Part XIV "Welding" of the Rules for the Classification and Construction of Sea-Going Ships, and with the additional requirements and restrictions of this Section.
+3.5.7.1 Technological requirements for the processes of welded structures manufacture, welded joints testing and for welding consumables shall be in compliance with Part XIV "Welding".

-3.5.5.2 The grades of welding consumables for welding stuctures of normal, higher and high strength steel are chosen in compliance with 2.4.5, Part XIII "Welding" of the Rules for the Classification, Construction and Equipment of MODU/FOP.
+3.5.7.2 The grades of welding consumables for welding structures of normal, higher and high strength steels are chosen in compliance with 2.2, Part XIV "Welding" of these Rules and/or 2.5, Part XIII "Welding" of the Rules for the Classification, Construction and Equipment of MODU/FOP.